COISPA/RDBqc/RDBqc/README.md

 ## Check AL

-This function reports for each year and and length class the number of age measurements in the dataset.
+This function reports for each year and length class the number of age measurements in the dataset.
 Moreover, the function detects if the age data are in the range min_age-max_age.

 ``` r
 check_AL(data_ex,min_age=0,max_age=5)